By Sandra O’Hare

 While some are chosen for their beauty, other pond plants are necessary for a pond’s health.
 Below is a list of eight of the most popular pond plants in the United Kingdom and the United States, with information why people love them and why our ponds need them.

 Popular Pond Plants

 1) Albatross Water Lily – This beautiful water lily is, in my opinion, a must for most ponds.
 The Albatross is known for growing quickly so there is no need to over plant.
-They produce a huge amount of leaves and stunning flowers all summer and can be placed in deeper areas of the pond.
-They should be planted in special containers with a good quality loam based pond soil and a slow-release water lily fertilizer.
+They produce a huge number of leaves and stunning flowers all summer, and can be placed in deeper areas of the pond.
+They should be planted in special containers with a good quality, loam-based pond soil and a slow-release water lily fertilizer.
 Do not plant too deep; leave part of the tuber free and top the basket up with gravel to help avoid tuber rot.